andresti/markdown-cv/index.md

 ## Employment

 `2022 - `
 __Technical Lead, Soulie__
-* Leading the technical aspects of building a personal recommendation app that provides users enhanced knowledge, less mindless scrolling and control over their feed
+* Leading the development of an app helping users spend their time mindfully by recommending content based on their goals and preferences and encouraging focusing instead op mindless scrolling
+* Leading the development from prototype to public release
+* Managing the technical team
+* Architecting and building the backend systems and APIs (Python, FastAPI, MongoDB, Docker, AWS)
+* Building the infrastructure in AWS etc.
+* Improving the machine learning systems for making recommendations

 `2022 Jan - Oct`
 __AI & Backend Developer, Zurich Insurance Company Ltd__